rust-lang/reference/src/types/impl-trait.md

 That is, `impl Trait` in argument position is syntactic sugar for a generic type parameter like `<T: Trait>`, except that the type is anonymous and doesn't appear in the [_GenericParams_] list.

 > **Note:**
-> For function arguments, generic type parameters and `impl Trait` are not exactly equivalent.
+> For function parameters, generic type parameters and `impl Trait` are not exactly equivalent.
 > With a generic parameter such as `<T: Trait>`, the caller has the option to explicitly specify the generic argument for `T` at the call site using [_GenericArgs_], for example, `foo::<usize>(1)`.
-> If `impl Trait` is the type of *any* function argument, then the caller can't ever provide any generic arguments when calling that function.
+> If `impl Trait` is the type of *any* function parameter, then the caller can't ever provide any generic arguments when calling that function.
 This includes generic arguments for the return type or any const generics.
 >
 > Therefore, changing the function signature from either one to the other can constitute a breaking change for the callers of a function.